 Studies on absorption of the various types of fish oil suggest that, unsurprisingly, the natural triglyceride form is absorbed better than the ethyl ester form, which in turn is absorbed better than the synthetic triglyceride form.

 Fish are a limited resource on our planet.
 With the human population continuing to grow and fish being the primary source of protein for a large percentage of that population, fish stocks are under continual pressure.
-While consumers want the benefits of omega-3’s, most would like to know that the supplement they have chosen minimizes the impact on our ocean resources.
+While consumers want the benefits of omega-3's, most would like to know that the supplement they have chosen minimizes the impact on our ocean resources.
 The sustainability of fish oil production is difficult to gauge.
 Some oils are produced as a byproduct of fish harvesting, and manufacturers claim that they are simply making use of something that would normally be discarded.
-While this is certainly better than harvesting fish solely for their oil, it still supports harmful fishing practices.
+While this is undoubtedly better than harvesting fish solely for their oil, it still supports harmful fishing practices.

 Search for products that are certified by organizations such as the Environmental Defense Fund or the Marine Stewardship Council, which uses a high standard to determine if a fishery is sustainable and properly managed.